razvanmarinescu/website-academic3/content/author/admin/_index.md

 +++

+**I'm currently hiring 3-4 PhD students (UCSC application deadline is 10 Jan 2023) or postdocs (can join anytime)!**

+<span style="color:red">Prospective PhDs/postdocs/undergrads/masters who want to work with me: see [here](#joinlab)</span>

+I am an Assistant Professor in the department of Computer Science and Engineering at UC Santa Cruz.
+My research focuses on Machine Learning and its applications to Healthcare and Biomolecular systems.

-I am a postdoctoral researcher in [Polina Golland's lab](https://people.csail.mit.edu/polina/) at MIT, working on machine learning algorithms for healthcare applications.
+During my PostDoc in [Polina Golland's lab](https://people.csail.mit.edu/polina/) at MIT, I worked on machine learning algorithms for healthcare applications.
 I currently develop generative models for natural images, Chest X-Rays and brain images, which can be used as prior models for image reconstruction tasks, using bayesian posterior optimisation.

 During my PhD, I developed Bayesian statistical models for prediction of Alzheimer's disease and related neurodegenerative diseases.
 Such models were able to not only to estimate the continuous evolution of Alzheimer's disease, but also discover novel spatial patterns of brain pathology (e.g. [DIVE](https://www.sciencedirect.com/science/article/pii/S1053811919301491)) or transfer such "learned evolutions" in populations with different diseases (e.g. [DKT](https://arxiv.org/abs/1901.03517)).
 I further co-organised [TADPOLE](https://tadpole.grand-challenge.org/), an international competition that compared 92 algorithms from 33 teams at predicting the evolution of Alzheimer's disease.
 Finally, together with UCL colleagues N. Firth and S. Primativo, I performed one of the first comprehensive clinical studies ([Firth et al., Brain, 2019](https://academic.oup.com/brain/article/142/7/2082/5521045)) on the evolution of Posterior Cortical Atrophy, a rare dementia affecting the visual system.